Nealll68/styx/README.md

 * Multiple profiles support (easy switch between profile)
 * Manage addons with a beautiful interface (no more -mod=)
 * Change startup parameters, edit configuration or difficulty and more with ease
 * Create different account with different permission for your teammates
+* English and french translations

 ## Installation
 1. Ensure you have NodeJS and Git installed